 With trading leverage, you gained an extra $5,000.00 of profit with your original investment of $10,000.00, essentially doubling your return for the same personal investment.

-Using leverage to enhance your trades is a good thing as long as you know what you're doing.
+Using leverage to enhance your trades is a good thing as long as you know what you're doing and you don't abuse it.
+Don't take on undue risk if you can't afford it.
 In a margin account, you are essentially getting a loan from the broker, so if you take a loss, you must pay that margin back (which takes away from your original investment).